 Avoid most health-touted table spreads, which are usually hydrogenated or similarly heavily processed and have many artificial additives.
-One newly available product to the contrary is a Danish table spread (due to its Omega 3 content do not fry, but it can be used for baking).
-It is made from 100% organic, sustainably cultivated, cold pressed and non-hydrogenated ingredients.
-‘Organic Mountain Omega 3 Table Spread’ is in health stores.
-Or use Better Butter, Coriander/Basil Pesto (see RECIPES), miso, hummus, avocado, mustard, nut butters (peanut, almond, hazelnut, sunflower, macadamia, walnut, brazil nut – all from health stores), tahini, Dynamite or Lover’s Pate (The Shape Diet), or soaked and pureed dried fruit.
+Or make one of the several versions of my Better Butter, or Coriander/Basil Pesto (see RECIPES), miso, hummus, avocado, mustard, nut butters (peanut, almond, hazelnut, sunflower, macadamia, walnut, brazil nut – all from health stores and most supermarkets), tahini, Dynamite or Lover’s Pate (The Shape Diet), or soaked and pureed dried fruit.

 Balance Not Prejudice